Marketing (BBus) Common Entry CR021

 ► Bachelor of Business (Honours) in Marketing (Level 8) or

 A large proportion of graduates progress onto postgraduate studies.
 The Bachelor of Business Honours degree (Level 8) satisfies the degree requirements of the Teaching Council.
-As with other recognised degrees, a postgraduate programme of Initial Teaching Education, accredited by the Teaching Council, consisting of two years full-time study or 120 ECTS credits must subsequently be completed to be eligible for registration with the Teaching Council.
+As with other recognised degrees, a postgraduate programme of Initial Teacher Education, accredited by the Teaching Council, consisting of two years full-time study or 120 ECTS credits must subsequently be completed to be eligible for registration with the Teaching Council.

 What is the advantage of doing the Common Entry?